 - Showing pornography; or

 - Any other undesirable physical, verbal or non-verbal conduct of sexual nature.
-Director shall appoint the member of the committee and The Committee shall consist of the following nine members, as under, namely:
+The director shall appoint the member of the committee and The Committee shall consist of the following nine members, as under, namely:

 - A senior female Faculty member from the Institute, as the Chairperson